 4. Think about what is REALLY holding you back from finding love.

 Perhaps your self-identification with the loner label is holding you back, or perhaps something else is.
 For instance, you might be using your social preferences as a guise under which you hide fear, anxiety or self-mistrust.
 Remember that opening new doors and making new connections is difficult and scary for almost everyone.
 You aren’t the only one who struggles with this.

 Besides from giving your self-concept space to breathe, remember to give yourself time.
 It’s really difficult to go from homebody to socializer overnight.
 Give yourself time to find someone you connect with, time to adjust to meeting them, time to adjust to being in foreign situations, time to feel comfortable, and finally, time to recover and rediscover your love for solitude.
 This is a slow process and shouldn’t be rushed.
 Be gentle with yourself.

 Being a loner can be difficult in today’s society.
 If you have any advice or experiences which you feel others could benefit from, please share below!

-If you are a quiet person who struggles with the feelings of insecurity, self-hatred, and anxiety – and if you feel as though this is blocking you from finding a partner – you might like to read my book “Quiet Strength.”
+If you are a quiet person who struggles with the feelings of insecurity, self-hatred, and anxiety – and if you feel as though this is blocking you from finding a partner – you might like to check out my book “Quiet Strength.”
 This book is crammed full of perspective-shifting insight, activities, and exercises.
 Take a look!